 Tom Chatfield is the big brain behind Critical Thinking, our colourful, creative and accessible guide for students at university just starting to think critically about their work and the world around them.

-To help you get to know Tom better we quizzed him on his critical thinking know-how, plus we've got a preview of that great Critical Thinking book and a video interview with the man himself.
+To help you get to know Tom better we quizzed him on his critical thinking know-how.
+You can also read a sample chapter of Critical Thinking and watch a quick video with the man himself.

 Critical thinking means learning to think twice about the evidence in front of your eyes and to ask what is really going on in the world.